Oregon Humanities

 Quote

-“I do think that one first major step towards solutions in any community is engaging and deciding that you want to think about it, be proactive about it, be a part of investing yourself in helping people, and in bettering the place where you live.” - Eli Saslow, in conversation with Adam Davis at Consider This (Portland, April 2024)
+“I do think that one first major step towards solutions in any community is engaging and deciding that you want to think about it, be proactive about it, be a part of investing yourself in helping people, and in bettering the place where you live.” —Eli Saslow, Consider This guest

 Incentives

-- Donate $50 and get a voucher for a glass of wine (or a flight) for $1 with the purchase of another from Ora et Labora (up to the first 50 donors).
+Donate $50 and get a voucher for a glass of wine for $1 with the purchase of another glass from Ora et Labora

 Partner(s)